 We have tried their braised pork rice ($5), teriyaki chicken bento ($7.50) and beef noodles ($8.50).
 When you order a bento or main dish, you can add $1 for a cup of winter melon tea, jasmine green tea or Taiwanese black tea.
 Their portions are quite generous and you will find plenty of vegetables added.
 The amount of the leafy vegetables in the beef noodles soup would easily be the equivalent of a plate of a la carte vegetables served in some of the noodle chain stores.

 The braised pork rice was very well balanced.
 The pork had a good mild flavour and was not oily.
 It was a nutritious and delicious meal in a bowl.
-The teriyaki chicken bento came in a Styrofoam tray.
+The teriyaki chicken bento came in a Styrofoam tray (on a subsequent visit, we saw that they had switched to using bento boxes – see photo below).
 It did not look pretty but there was much to enjoy.
 The sauce on the chicken was not over-powering and allowed you to enjoy the crispy skin and the tender meat underneath.

 The beef noodles would be one of the best Taiwanese beef noodles we have tried in Singapore.
 The stock was light but had rich complex flavours.
 The beef came in thick cuts with some gelatinous sinew or tendon embedded in the meat.
 The beef was tender and the noodles were soft and chewy.
 The crunchy pickled vegetables provided a contrasting texture which greatly added to the enjoyment of the noodle dish.